slavaschmidt/ton-sdk-client-scala-binding/README.md

 }
 ```
 The `local` refers to the server configuration.
 Client calls inside of the curly braces have the corresponding context available to them.
-Contexts can be nested where this makes sense by giving the implicits the same name.
+Contexts can be nested where this makes sense by giving the implicits same name.
-In the case of nesting the internal context has higher order of preference.
+In the case of nesting the internal context has higher order of precedence.

 ### Calling client functions

-The approach to calling library functions we use called "Trampolining" and in essence it's representing functions as class instances which is quite common in scala.
+The approach to calling library functions we use called "trampolining" and in essence it means representing functions as class instances (a quite common approach in scala).
 This allows for type-safe calls where types of the both parameter and result are well-defined at compilation time.
 For example:
 ```scala
 import ton.sdk.client.modules.Utils._